ckrd-network/zno-fhe-src/README.md

 ### SEAL

-SEAL compiled with Clang++ has much better runtime performance than one compiled with GNU G++.
+SEAL compiled with Clang++ has much better runtime performance than when compiled with GNU G++.

 To compile the source code and move artifacts to the system crate: